hoanbklucky/goose/11_nav2/README.md

   part of the environment, add it to the `RUN apt-get install` list in `Dockerfile`, then run `docker compose up --build` again and commit the Dockerfile change.
-- **Empty folders don't get tracked by git.** If you create a new folder and `git status` shows nothing to commit, it's likely empty — git only tracks files, not directories on their own.